What is a pollinator?

 How can you help?

-Join our Pollinator Plant Grow Out Program!
-Through this program, we will provide seeds and materials for you to grow a variety of pollinator plants.
-These plants are specifically beneficial to pollinators through the nutrients or habitat they provide for the pollinator or their larvae.
-Once the seeds have become full grown plants we will host swap events and have the plants donated to schools for pollinator gardens and other sustainable landscaping projects.
+Join our Pollinator Project!
+Through this program, we will provide a variety of pollinator plants that are specifically beneficial to pollinators through the nutrients or habitat they provide for the pollinator or their larvae.
+All of the plants are perennial and self-propagating, ensuring they continued existence in the landscape.
+Once the plants have reached maturity we will host swap events and have the plants donated to schools for pollinator gardens and other sustainable landscaping projects.

 This will guarantee that pollinators have the resources they need to be able to pollinate gardens, crops, and wild plants throughout the Durham area and, if they migrate, that they can make the journey to their destination.